How much do sessions cost?

 Will you discuss what I tell you in therapy with anyone?

-This is a common question and it is answered fully at the beginning of therapy.
+This is a common question and it is answered fully at the beginning of therapy in my agreement.
 Anything that you tell me during therapy is confidential.
 However, there are some exceptions to this:

 - If you disclose that you intend to seriously harm yourself or another.